oracle/oci-compute-jenkins-plugin/README.md

 ### Features
 **Jenkins OCI Plugin** provides functionality to dynamically allocate OCI resources for continuous integration tasks, and to bring up and down services or nodes as required to serve Jenkins Build Jobs.

-The Plugin Configuration options include support for Labels, multiple Templates, Shapes, Images, Slave Limits, Timeouts.
+After installing Jenkins OCI Plugin, you can add a OCI Cloud option and a Template with the desired Shape, Image, VCN, etc. The Template will have a Label that you can use in your Jenkins Job.
+Multiple Templates are supported.
+The Template options include Labels, Domains, Credentials, Shapes, Images, Slave Limits, and Timeouts.

 ### Prerequisites